tHeFinAlGoaT/Rbx-Flip-Sniper/README.md

 Nobody actually asked this, but i'll still answer <br/>
 1. Is this a logger? <br/>
--Nope, check the source code.
+- Nope, check the source code.
 It's only 25 lines of simple python <br/>
 2. How can I change the rate i want an item to have to buy it? <br/>
--
+- Line 18 of the code.